 If a POI study has been conducted, and POI study data show a statistically significant reduction in the defined primary endpoint and meet the Go criteria,one could prepare for a Phase 2b/3 POD trial (depending on magnitude and significance of the result and on an acceptable safety/ tolerability profile).
 However, the absence of a vaccine’s ability to prevent infection does not necessarily mean absence of efficacy in preventing disease as the immune mechanisms by which a vaccine might prevent infection and disease could be different.
-Also, demonstration of POI does not guarantee POD since approximately 90% of infected individuals never progress to active TB even in the absence of effective vaccination.
+Also, demonstration of POI does not guarantee POD since approximately 90% of infected individuals never progress to active TB in the absence of effective vaccination.
 To know that a vaccine will protect people from active TB and avert cases and deaths, it must be demonstrated that a vaccine candidate shown to prevent infection does so in individuals who, without vaccination, would have developed active TB.
 A convincing robust data package demonstrating pre-clinical and clinical safety, immunogenicity, and pre-POC human data will likely need to be assembled to proceed to Phase 2b.
-Robust protection data in a relevant animal model might be seen as adequate support even in the absence of pre-POC human efficacy data, although to date, none of the animal models has been demonstrated to be predictive for vaccine protection in humans.
+Robust protection data in a relevant animal model might be seen as adequate support even in the absence of pre-POC human efficacy data, although to date, none of the animal models have been demonstrated to be predictive for vaccine protection in humans.

-Another approach to obtaining proof of concept is to conduct a Phase 2b POD trial in a high risk of disease population (to keep size and cost of the trial as low as possible).
+Another approach to obtaining proof of concept is to conduct a Phase 2b POD trial in a population with high risk of disease (to keep size and cost of the trial as low as possible).
 This could be a QFT-positive adult population, as one example, if the vaccine candidate is hypothesised to prevent disease post-infection.